Zhouhao-Yang/Zhouhao-Yang.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Welcome to Zhouhao Yang's Personal Website!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
-Welcome to my personal website!

 I am now a PhD student in the Department of Applied Mathematics and Statistics at the Johns Hopkins University.
 My research interests span AI for Science, high-dimensional statistics, optimization for ML, generative models, bandits, and information theory.